 Welcome to ConTec Fachübersetzungen.

-We have been offering comprehensive translating and interpreting services in all sectors and all well-established world languages for almost 20 years.
+We have been offering comprehensive translating and interpreting services in all sectors and all well-established world languages since 1990.
 Our main focuses include mechanical engineering and plant engineering, architecture, construction, public utilities, and medical technology.
 Our team of expert specialist translators also have experience in the legal and business sectors.